Telicent-io/telicent-core-charts/charts/telicent-core/charts/admin-ui/README.md

 ### Global Parameters

-Contains global parameters; these parameters are mirrored within the Telicent core umbrella chart
+Contains global parameters; these parameters are mirrored within the Telicent core umbrella chart.
-Note: Only global parameters used within this chart will be listed below
+Note: Only global parameters used within this chart will be listed below.

 | Name                      | Description                                                                       | Value              |
 | ------------------------- | --------------------------------------------------------------------------------- | ------------------ |